apify/apify-docs/content/academy/node_js/choosing_the_right_scraper.md

 ---
 title: How to choose the right scraper for the job
 description: Understand how to choose the best scraper for your use-case by understanding some basic concepts.
-menuWeight: 23
+menuWeight: 14.3
-category: tutorials
 paths:
-    - choosing-the-right-scraper
+    - node-js/choosing-the-right-scraper
 ---

-# [](#choosing-the-right-scraper) Choosing the right scraper for the job
+# [](#choosing-the-right-scraper) How to choose the right scraper for the job

 There are two main ways you can proceed with building your crawler: